Demystifying Internal Hard Drives

 Capacity—how much is too much?

-When looking for a new internal hard drive, the most critical quality is the capacity.
+When looking for a new internal hard drive, the most critical quality is the hard drive capacity.
 Capacity affects every other choice in purchasing your new drive—especially how much you’re going to pay.
 It’s no surprise that you’re going to have to shell out more dough for a larger capacity drives; different capacities are ideal depending on the type of work that you usually do.
 If you shoot a lot of video or work with larger files, go for the largest capacity possible: greater than 1 TB, maybe even 2 TB.
 Photographers, Music lovers (and makers!), and serious gamers will also want to invest in larger capacity drives.
 Casual computer users and business people can usually go for a smaller capacity drive; it doesn’t take a lot of storage space to store word documents, Photoshop documents, spreadsheets, and personal family photos.
 Although larger capacity drives have appeared on the market recently (Western Digital offers a 6TB drive; Seagate has started shipping out 8 and 10TB drives to enterprise customers), some systems may have a difficult time recognizing drives with capacities upwards of 2 TB.
 However, Western Digital and Seagate have developed both hardware and software workarounds for this issue.
 If you just have to have the largest drive on the market, be prepared to do a small amount of extra work to get your new drive up and running.

 Do I need more than one drive?

 Most computers on the market today only come with one hard drive—it’s the most common configuration out there.
-Most people choose to expand their space with external storage solutions, but some manufacturers have started developing multiple-drive systems.
+Most people choose to expand their space with external hard drives, but some manufacturers have started developing multiple-drive systems.
 There are a number of benefits to having a multi-drive system, especially speed and value.
 Another added benefit is knowing that a sudden system crash or power supply failure will not destroy all your precious memories or important school or business documents.
 If you’re thinking of springing for a multi-drive system, having one drive strictly for programs and the other for documents and other files is the wisest way to split your data.
 If you don’t need all the extra space, a single high-performance drive is your best bet.

 How fast should my drive spin?